 It uses a points system wherein points are assigned to key criteria, characteristics, and actions such as demographics, website visits, email clickthroughs, webinar attendance, content downloads, form completions, etc. Points accrue over a set amount of time.
 The sum of these points is the lead score.

-Lead scoring helps sales and marketing segment and categorize leads, which makes it much quicker and easier to assess where leads are in the buying cycle, what they’re interested in, and how best to continue a meaningful conversation that keeps the momentum going and closes a sale.
+Assigning lead scoring criteria to leads helps Sales and Marketing segment and categorize these prospects, which makes it much quicker and easier to assess where leads are in the buying cycle, what they’re interested in, and how best to continue a meaningful conversation that keeps the momentum going and closes a sale.

 If the last paragraph didn’t convince you, perhaps this will: Leads get cold fast.